martintrojer/jvm-mode.el/README.md

 ## Usage

 jvm-mode is a global minor mode.
-It required a JDK installed on the local system, with `jps` in the path.
+It requires a JDK installed on the local system, with `jps` in the path.

 Turn on/off jvm-mode;

     (jvm-mode)

 You can kill jvms with the interactive function `kill-jvms`.
-All jvms with the matching main class will be send a terminate signal.
+All jvms with the matching main class will be sent a terminate signal.

 ## TODO